How you can help yourself with your pain

 You may find these websites helpful to get a little bit more information about chronic pain and how best to manage it:

-• Pain Association Scotland - a national charity that delivers professionally-led self management pain education in the community.
+- Pain Association Scotland - a national charity that delivers professionally-led self management pain education in the community, they offer online monthly group meetings.